xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 ## Analysis

 Today I meet a crash because of infinite recursion with call stacks switching between KernelBase.dll and VLD.dll.
-It appears to be somehow VLD enters an infinite recursion when calling `Visual LeakDetector::getTls()`.
+It appears to be somehow VLD enters an infinite recursion when calling `VisualLeakDetector::getTls()`.
 What's more interesting is despite the fact that this crash is repeatable, VLD has been enabled in our product for long.

 Why it happens now?

-The call stack looks like this:
+The call stack looks like below:

 ```
 ...